-So far we had two adverbs, telling us that whatever it is we’re doing, we need to hold on and to show no change in strength or intensity.
+So far we had two adverbs, telling us that whatever it is we’re doing, we need to hold on and show no change in strength or intensity.

 And now to the thing that we’re actually doing – persevering. “to persist in a state, enterprise, or undertaking in spite of counter influences, opposition, or discouragement” (source: https://www.merriam-webster.com).
-Not only do we need to hold on and to show no change in intensity, there is something active we need to do: to persist, in spite of any opposition.
+Not only do we need to hold on and show no change in intensity, but there is also something active we need to do: to persist, in spite of any opposition.

-Making a change, making a difference is very hard.
+Making a change, and making a difference is very hard.
 Taking a geeky metaphor, the difference between doing something and actually making a change is like the difference between writing a piece of code and actually delivering it.
 You need the proper framework to make something happen.
 You need to continuously and relentlessly persevere.